bikerben33/portfolio/_sources/key-results.rst.txt

      Generation into a customer-ready document that reduced publishing time from five days down to one day.

-Retrospectives
+Retrospectives for Process Improvement
-**************
+**************************************

-For every release cycle, I capture issues as they arise and log them in a Jira for a future retrospective meeting.
-After the release, I set up a meeting to discuss the issues, assign tasks as needed, and follow up with task owners to ensure we are improving our processes for the next release.
-As a result of these retrospectives, I implemented new methods such as:
+For every release cycle, I captured issues loged them in a Jira for a future retrospective meeting.
+After the release, I set up a retrospective meeting where we:
+- discussed the issues
+- assigned tasks as needed
+- followed up with task owners to ensure we are improved our processes for future releases

+As a result of these
+retrospectives, I implemented new methods such as:

-   * Adding program manager support in Europe so our European validation team could get answers to questions during their business hours.
+   * Added program manager support in Europe so our European validation team could get answers to questions during their business hours.
-   * Removing duplicated content that was confusing customers.
+   * Removed duplicated content that was confusing customers.
-   * Requiring explicit links instead of simple links in reStructuredText documentation.
+   * Required explicit links instead of simple links in reStructuredText documentation.
-   * Adding tasks such as renewing permissions to the release calendar so that permissions are handled well before the release.
+   * Added tasks such as renewing permissions to the release calendar so that permissions are handled well before the release.
-   * Compiling false positive issues found by validation into a database so that the same false positives are not reported in future releases.
+   * Compiled false positive issues found by validation into a database so that the same false positives are not reported in future releases.
-   * Reviewing and updating our Doc Specs after every release, a document which describes key details about a document: stakeholders, release cadence, how to build documentation, and where source files are located.
+   * Revied and updated our Doc Specs after every release, a document which describes key details about a document: stakeholders, release cadence, how to build documentation, and where source files are located.